mightyiam/dendritic/README.md

 (this time via `extraSpecialArgs`).

 In the dendritic pattern
-every file is a flake-parts module and can therefore add values to the flake-parts `config`.
+every file is a deferred module and can therefore participate in the module system evaluation.
-In turn, every file can also read from the flake-parts `config`.
-This makes the sharing of values between files seem trivial in comparison.
+This allows files to add values to and read from the shared configuration scope, making the sharing of values between files trivial in comparison.